 TABLES

 Table 1: Effects of standardized traits (flowering phenology, flower number, and shoot height), population and their interactions on relative fitness (number of intact fruits) of G. pneumonanthe in 2010 (N = 2000 plants in N =20 populations) and 2011 (N = 1598 plants in N = 16 populations).
 Results are from linear models with Type II sums of squares, including: A) only linear effects, B) linear effects and interactions and C) linear and quadratic effects.
-Estimates (from a model without interaction terms in each case) are given for significant main effects where the Population x trait interaction is not significant.
+Estimates are given for significant main effects where the Population x trait interaction is not significant.